jedensuscg/weather-app-server/README.md

     - [UPCOMING FEATURES](#upcoming-features)

 ### ABOUT
-Full application for the weather app course on udemy.com. https://www.udemy.com/course/the-complete-nodejs-developer-course-2/
+This is a full application that is continuing the app created through a course on udemy.com. https://www.udemy.com/course/the-complete-nodejs-developer-course-2/

 Extensive additions to the original course.
 You can view the LIVE app at https://weather.jamesedens.me NOTE* Live implementation running on Heroku free dynamo.
 Thus, if the app has no been used in 30 minutes it is unloaded and will take about 10-20 seconds for the server to boot up on Heroku's end.
 Please wait.

 Back end webserver created in Node.JS and ExpressJS.
-MVC handled through handlebars.
-No frameworks used for front end implementation.
+Basic templenting handled through handlebars.
+(Footer and header mostly).

 ### CURRENT FEATURES
 - Easy geocoding